elyra-ai/examples/pipelines/hello_world/README.md

    ![Add node comment](doc/images/add_comment_text.png)

-Next, you'll add a second notebook to the pipeline and connect it with the first notebook in such a way that it is executed _after_ the first notebook.
-This notebook cleans the data in  `data/noaa-weather-data-jfk-airport/jfk_weather.csv`, which the `load_data` notebook produced.
+Next, you'll add a data pre-processing notebook to the pipeline and connect it with the first notebook in such a way that it is executed _after_ the first notebook.
+This notebook cleans the data in  `data/noaa-weather-data-jfk-airport/jfk_weather.csv`, which the `load_data` notebook or script produced.

 ### Adding a second notebook to the pipeline